 Is the book based now or in the past?

 It is based now which was one of the great difficulties writing it.
 I had the idea about ten years ago but I have just been so busy.
 I was talking about doing it after my book Killing Bono but I got roped into doing the U2 by U2 autobiography and that took a couple of years.
 When I did start writing it, I would do a bit of work for a couple of months and then something would happen that would change the shape of the music business quite dramatically.
 One minute you’re writing about MySpace and then it’s gone, one minute you’re writing about CD sales and then they’re gone.
 At one point I thought “is anyone going to become a superstar in the old form anymore?” because it seems to be fading out.
-So then I had to try and project a year into the future to make it a little bit more imaginary, because since starting to write this book and finishing it the music business has changed almost beyond recognition in the music industry has changed almost beyond recognition in this century.it the music industry has changed almost beyond recognition in this century.
+So then I had to try and project a year into the future to make it a little bit more imaginary because since starting to write this book and finishing it the music business has changed almost beyond recognition in the music industry has changed almost beyond recognition in this century.
+The music industry has changed almost beyond recognition in this century.

 Was it an enjoyable experience writing the book?

 Yeah, it was phenomenally enjoyable.
 I write all day, I’m working on something all the time and I write a ridiculous amount because the music journalism business has changed.
 There’s no more hanging around writing 7000-word features about whatever takes your fancy.
 You are in there knocking out obituaries, writing reviews and knee-jerk reactions to albums that nobody has let you hear.
 We are all operating on Twitter time, everything is immediate and must be done now.
 The world of print and news media has collapsed, in some ways even worse than the music industry did, so nobody wants to pay anything like they did in the past.
 The end result is you write far more and you write much faster.
-So it takes something to make you want to go back in your office space at the end of a working day and write something else that nobody is even paying you for.
+So it takes something to make you want to go back to your office space at the end of a working day and write something else that nobody is even paying you for.
 But there is a freedom that you have writing fiction that is liberating.

 You are not tied to the facts, so you can look for a different way, to tell the truth.
 Your imagination starts to run riot.
 The experience of writing this unleashed something that was, at its best, completely joyous.

-It’s a strange thing because we live in such a reward based society, if you don’t have your work out in the public, and have people applaud it, it’s almost like it doesn’t matter.
+It’s a strange thing because we live in such a reward-based society, if you don’t have your work out in the public, and have people applaud it, it’s almost like it doesn’t matter.
 Yet as somebody who had a career as a failed musician, most of the songs that I ever wrote never really got out into the wider world.
 But that doesn’t mean they don’t matter to me.
 On some level, this has been the greatest pleasure I have had writing in my entire life and I really want to get it out into the world because it might seem like a waste otherwise.
 But the truth is I have already got an enormous amount from it myself.

 I read the book comes with a soundtrack.